redux-observable/redux-observable/docs/recipes/Cancellation.md

 <a class="jsbin-embed" href="https://jsbin.com/fivaca/embed?js,output&height=500px">View this demo on JSBin</a><script src="https://static.jsbin.com/js/embed.min.js?3.37.0"></script>

-## Cancel and do something else (e.g. emit a different action)
+## Cancel and Do Something Else (Emit a Different Action)

-Sometimes you want to cancel some side effect (like an AJAX call) but _also_ do something else, like emit a totally different action.
+Sometimes you want to not only cancel a side effect (such as an AJAX call), _but also_ do something else, like emit a totally different action.

 You can achieve that using the aptly named [`race`](http://reactivex.io/rxjs/class/es6/Observable.js~Observable.html#instance-method-race) operator.
-It allows you to literally "race" between streams; whichever one emits a value first, wins!
-The losing streams are unsubscribed, cancelling anything they were doing.
+It allows you to literally "race" between streams; whichever one emits a value first wins!
+The losing streams are unsubscribed, cancelling any operation they were performing.

-Say we that when someone dispatches `FETCH_USER` we make an AJAX call, but if someone dispatches `FETCH_USER_CANCELLED` we cancel that pending AJAX request and instead emit a totally different action to increment some counter:
+For example, let's say that we make an AJAX call when someone dispatches `FETCH_USER`, but if someone dispatches `FETCH_USER_CANCELLED` we cancel that pending AJAX request and instead emit a totally different action - in this case, to increment a counter:

 ```js
 import { ajax } from 'rxjs/observable/dom/ajax';